Sport. Health. Nutrition. Gym. For style

 • pasty.

-Both those and other rust removers are made on the basis of inorganic acids and anti-corrosion additives.
-Such cleaners are not suitable for those stones that are destroyed by acids, such as gypsum and gypsum structures.
+Both rust removers are made on the basis of inorganic acids and anti-corrosion additives.
+Such cleaners are not suitable for stones that are damaged by acids, such as plaster and gypsum structures.

-Separately, there is the processing of marble.
-This natural stone has a heterogeneous structure, veins, inclusions, cracks.
-Unlike granite, it is soft and easy to process.
+Marble processing is a separate issue.
+This natural stone has a heterogeneous structure, veins, inclusions, and cracks.
+Unlike granite, it is soft and easy to work with.
 These properties affect the durability of marble products.

-To remedy the situation, impregnation for marble is suitable.
-It is easily absorbed, leaving no stains and streaks and without changing the appearance of products.
-Such substances make marble more durable, moisture resistant, resistant to destructive factors.
+To correct the situation, impregnation for marble is suitable.
+It is easily absorbed without leaving stains or streaks and without changing the appearance of the products.
+Such substances make marble more durable, moisture-resistant, and resistant to destructive factors.

-Corrosion, destruction, moisture and many other external factors are subject to both natural and artificial stone.
-Salt stains or rust spots often form on it.
-Their removal is associated with difficulties, but there is a way out.
+Both natural and artificial stone are susceptible to corrosion, destruction, moisture and many other external factors.
+It often develops salt stains or rust stains.
+Removing them is difficult, but there is a way out.
 Granite, porcelain stoneware, gypsum and gypsum products can be coated with a special hydrophobic impregnation, sometimes with a silicone base.
-It will protect surfaces from moisture, rapid deterioration and staining.
+It will protect surfaces from moisture, rapid destruction and staining.

 If stains have already appeared, you can use rust removers.
 All these substances have a protective and decorative function.
-For example, the impregnation treatment of marble makes products made from it strong, reliable and durable, and also protects against rust and other stains.
+For example, treating marble with impregnation makes marble products strong, reliable and durable, and also protects against rust and other stains.

 The presence of stone products in the interior is not only relevant, stylish, elegant, but also original.
 The company has its own production, equipped with the latest high-tech Italian equipment with numerical control for working with natural stone.

-Our stone processing production allows us to manufacture countertops, bar counters, steps, stairs, window sills, fireplaces, reception desks, etc. according to individual orders.
+Our stone processing plant allows us to produce custom-made countertops, bar counters, steps, stairs, window sills, fireplaces, reception desks, etc.

-In addition to the production of products for interiors, the capabilities of our equipment also allow us to produce various architectural forms for decorating your home from the outside - finishing facades, plinths, entrance groups, porches, stairs, columns, pilasters, as well as landscape design elements.
+In addition to the production of products for interiors, the capabilities of our equipment also allow us to produce various architectural forms for decorating the outside of your home - finishing facades, plinths, entrance lobbies, porches, stairs, columns, pilasters, as well as landscape design elements.

 Processing prices

-The processing of stone (marble, granite, onyx, travertine, quartz agglomerate) is characterized by excellent properties that make the interior element made from them truly unique.
+Stone processing (marble, granite, onyx, travertine, quartz agglomerate) is characterized by excellent properties that make the interior element made from them truly unique.
 All prices are shown in the table below:

 Prices for stone processing (marble)